Unfinished Business: Women Men Work Family. Anne-Marie Slaughter. One World Publications. 2015.

 - This post gives the views of the reviewer, not the position of LSE Business Review or the London School of Economics.

-- Featured image credit: Working Mom, Ran Zwigenberg CC-BY-2.0
+- Featured image credit: Working Mom, Ran Zwigenberg, under a CC-BY-2.0 licence

 Hannah Walters is an ESRC-funded PhD student at the University of Glasgow.
 Her current research focuses on working-class girls, precarious youth transitions and imagined futures, with an emphasis upon the mechanics of social class and gender in hair and beauty vocational education.
 More broadly, her research interests include social class, gender, value and sexual and reproductive rights, as well as Bourdieusian and feminist theory.